Gabriel-Darbord/opentelemetry-pharo/docs/instrumentation.md

 Tradeoffs:

-- richer and older integration path
-- debugger interaction can still be surprising on instrumented methods
+- instruments methods by injecting bytecode into their compiled representation
+- generally the preferred backend for regular Pharo methods
+- cannot instrument primitive methods, which execute directly in the VM
+- modifies the method's bytecode, which can make debugging behavior surprising
-- one method cannot be instrumented multiple times in the same MetaLink-based style
+- a method can only be instrumented once using this backend

 ### MethodProxy Backend